This information explains chickenpox and chickenpox exposure, including how it’s spread and treated.

 - You will not be able to walk around the unit or go to the following areas of the hospital:

 - Pantry on your unit

 - Any other public area of the hospital

-- If have been diagnosed with chickenpox, you will no longer have to follow these precautions when all of your blisters are dried and crusted.
-If you have been exposed to chickenpox, your doctor or nurse will tell you when you no longer have to follow these precautions.
+You will need to follow these precautions until all your blisters are dried and crusted.
+Your doctor or nurse will tell you when you can stop following these precautions.